 It’s not that she hasn’t got some proactive traits, mostly motivated by a compassionate nature.
 Though she is deeply disgusted by him, Esmeralda does approach the pilloried Quasimodo to offer him a drink of water and ease his suffering.
 When a lost poet mistakenly wanders into the Court of Miracles (gypsy underground) Esmeralda agrees to marry him on the spot to save him from execution.
 So.
 Yeah, nice girl.
 And I do mean girl; she is fifteen years old in the novel.

 However, I would argue that her true purpose in the book is purely to show just how twisted everyone around her really is.
 Did I mention that when Quasimodo was in the pillory it was as a punishment for attempted kidnapping?
 Of Esmeralda?
 Yup.
 Frollo sent the bell ringer to snatch her off the street for him.
 It wasn’t TOTALLY traumatic though.
 Esmeralda DID get to meet hunky Captain Phoebus during that particular misadventure.
 What girl wouldn’t want to meet a babe in shining armor like that?
 Phoebus, like his boss, was not blind to the physical appeal of the dancing girl.
 He might have been engaged and not looking for anything “serious,” but that’s no reason to pass up such a hot little piece.
 Far less gallant than his film counterpart, Phoebus seduces the girl (through a galling dose of emotional manipulation that is textbook Fuck Boi), and he’s just about to get up her skirt when…Frollo bursts in from where he’s been watching behind the door.
 Seriously.
-Now he does Esmeralda the favor of stabbing douchebag Phoebus to death, but then he frames her for the murder, so…
+Now he does Esmeralda the favor of stabbing douchebag Phoebus, but then he frames her for attempted assassination, so…

-Oh, and as if she weren’t already dealing with a lot, at this point Esmeralda has also been accused of witchcraft by the late Phoebus’ pissed off fiancée, and has all kinds of trouble looking for her.
+Oh, and as if she weren’t already dealing with a lot, at this point Esmeralda has also been accused of witchcraft by Phoebus’ pissed off fiancée, and has all kinds of trouble looking for her.
 Sounds like a girl could use some sanctuary right now.
 If only there was a giant church nearby.

 Indeed, like the Disney movie, Esmeralda does seek refuge in Notre Dame, where, moved by the kindness of her former would-be kidnapper, she finally overcomes her revulsion of Quasimodo and forms a friendship with him.
 It’s actually kind of a nice, quiet life the two have got going for a little bit…until Frollo tries to rape her.
 Yeah, he didn’t take the church’s stance on sanctuary as a deterrent so much as a challenge.
 Quasi is there to save the day, but things really do go downhill after this (because they were going so well before).
 Esmeralda’s sweetly naïve husband, Gringoire is manipulated (by Frollo) into storming the Cathedral with a crew of gypsies in a bid to liberate his embattled wife, and Quasimodo, believing that they are coming to hurt his only friend, turns all his attention to fighting them off.
 In the confusion Gringoire is able to spirit Esmeralda to a waiting boat, where she passes out, only to wake and find that her husband has vanished and that she is alone with the boatman, who is actually…Frollo in disguise, because DUDE, ENOUGH ALREADY!
 Under these circumstances it is 100% understandable that, when offered the choice by Frollo to stay with him or to be handed to the mob and executed, Esmeralda asks to be hung.
 Frankly, that’s the first truly rational decision that a main character has made in this book.